 You have dialed the toll-free number, waded through the numerous options and menus, and sat on hold for the last 20 minutes listening to monotonic, monotonous elevator music.
-Are you waiting to talk to an outsourced technology support for you computer?
+Are you waiting to talk to outsourced tech support for your computer?
 No, you are waiting to speak to your laboratory technologist to discuss a problem with a prosthesis that was just returned.
-Sounds far-fetched?
-It is not.
+Sound farfetched?
+It isn't.
 Outsourcing of dental laboratory work is a fact of life in the United States and other countries.
-The American Dental Association (ADA) News (May 15, 2006) estimated that 10% to 15% of the restorations-5 million, mostly crowns-were produced off-shore, and this number should rise to 7 million when the 2007 data are in.
+The American Dental Assocation (ADA) News (May 15, 2006) estimated that 10% to 15% of restorations-5 million, mostly crowns-were produced offshore, and this number should rise to 7 million when the 2007 data are in.

-So, what is the problem?
+So what's the problem?
 Well, the explosion of restorative dentistry-including implant and esthetic dentistry-in the last 30 years was made possible by a close, mutually respectful relationship between dental clinicians and laboratory technicians.
-Clinicians with in-house labs are prime examples of this situation and can attest to its efficacy; however, the vast majority of clinicians use commercial laboratories, which are usually located nearby.
+Clinicians with in-house labs are prime examples of this situation and can attest to its efficacy.
+However, the vast majority of clinicians use commercial laboratories, which are usually located nearby.
 There are many advantages to geographic proximity: custom staining and shade selection assistance, quick repairs, and the ability of the practitioner to visit the lab or the technician to visit the office to discuss a difficult prosthesis or plan a difficult esthetic design.
 This model has resulted in quality fulfillment of the restorative needs of our patients, but the model is disintegrating.